 - Install a high-efficiency water heater.

 - Lower the temperature on the hot water tank.
 A drop in a few degrees can give three to five per cent in savings.

 - Install reduced-flow shower heads in bathrooms.

-- Keep hot showers as short.
+- Keep hot showers as short as possible.

 - Use a high-efficiency washing machine which uses less water.

 - Wash clothes in cold water whenever possible.

 - The block heater in your car is only needed at -15 or below.
 Consider using a timer on the cold nights as it only needs to be plugged in for two hours before starting your car to do its job.